-- If approved, the District's creation would become effective for valuation purposes as of January 1, 2019.
+- If approved, the District's creation would become effective for valuation purposes as of January 1, 2018.
 As of this date, the values of all existing development would be frozen and the property taxes collected on this base value would continue to be distributed amongst the various taxing entities as they currently are now.
-Taxes levied on any additional value established within the District due to new construction, renovation or appreciation of property values occurring after January 1, 2019 would be collected by the TID and used to repay the costs of TIF-eligible projects undertaken within the District. - Since the development expected to occur is unlikely to take place or in the same manner without the use of TIF (see Finding #1) and since the District will generate economic benefits that are more than sufficient to compensate for the cost of the improvements (see Finding #2), the City reasonably concludes that the overall benefits of the District outweigh the anticipated tax increments to be paid by the owners of property in the overlying taxing jurisdictions.
+Taxes levied on any additional value established within the District due to new construction, renovation or appreciation of property values occurring after January 1, 2018 would be collected by the TID and used to repay the costs of TIF-eligible projects undertaken within the District. - Since the development expected to occur is unlikely to take place or in the same manner without the use of TIF (see Finding #1) and since the District will generate economic benefits that are more than sufficient to compensate for the cost of the improvements (see Finding #2), the City reasonably concludes that the overall benefits of the District outweigh the anticipated tax increments to be paid by the owners of property in the overlying taxing jurisdictions.
 It is further concluded that since the "but for" test is satisfied, there would, in fact, be no foregone tax increments to be paid in the event the District is not created.
 As required by Section 66.1105(4)(i)4., a calculation of the share of projected tax increments estimated to be paid by the owners of property in the overlying taxing jurisdictions has been made and can be found in Appendix A of this plan.

-4. Not less than 50% by area of the real property within the District is a blighted area within the meaning of Wisconsin Statutes Section 66.1105(2)(ae)1.
-5. Based upon the findings, as stated above, the District is declared to be a blighted area district based on the identification and classification of the property included within the District.
-6. The project costs relate directly to promoting the elimination of blight consistent with the purpose for which the District is created.
+4. Not less than 50% by area of the real property within the District is suitable for a combination of commercial and residential uses, defined as "mixed-use development" within the meaning of Wisconsin Statutes Section 66.1105(2)(cm).
+5. Based upon the findings, as stated above, the District is declared to be a mixed-use District based on the identification and classification of the property included within the District.
+6. The project costs relate directly to promoting mixed-use development in the District consistent with the purpose for which the District is created.
 7. The improvement of such area is likely to enhance significantly the value of substantially all of the other real property in the District.
 8. The equalized value of taxable property of the District, plus the value increment of all existing tax incremental districts within the City, does not exceed 12% of the total equalized value of taxable property within the City.
-9. The City estimates that approximately none of the territory within the District will be devoted to retail business at the end of the District's maximum expenditure period, pursuant to Wisconsin Statutes Sections 66.1105(5)(b) and 66.1105(6)(am)1.
+9. The City estimates that approximately 6.8% of the territory within the District will be devoted to retail business at the end of the District's maximum expenditure period, pursuant to Wisconsin Statutes Sections 66.1105(5)(b) and 66.1105(6)(am)1.
 10. The Project Plan for the District in the City is feasible, and is in conformity with the master plan of the City.